 Interested in almost anything Senada started this science “blog” towards the end of her psychology studies (2010/2011) out of practical reasons: She wanted to park interesting, category-crossing, inspiring and “unusual” (topic-wise) articles somewhere.
 After graduation, she neglected this virtual space here – and stopped posting science findings.

 Yet, in 2018, “out of the blue” – the interest in feeding this little place here grew and SCIENCE pickings became alive again!

-Her main interests, however, are still to be found in the fields of social and clinical psychology as well as cognitive neuroscience – mainly in connection with philosophical, spiritual, para-normal and future topics and questions, like for example
+Senada’s main interests are (still) to be found in the fields of social and clinical psychology as well as cognitive neuroscience – mainly in connection with philosophical, spiritual, para-normal and future topics and questions, like for example

 * Space: Inner and outer one.
 Personal one.
 Is the living room/home reflecting the inner space and how?
 When does a room feel “right” for a person?
 Why has a particular furniture to stand where it stands in the room, in order to be considered